Escape to Koh Yao Noi

 There is one road that circles the southern half of the island.
 The north part has a couple of small dirt roads leading to a National Park covering the top of the island.
 I rented a bike and ventured around the island, which took no more than an hour.
 While there are areas building up around the island, it’s still very much a peaceful refuge for those seeking closeness with nature.
 The market acts as the village with a few market shops and one 7-11.
 Bring cash because as far as I could see there were 2 ATM’s and they’re not easy to find.

 What to do on Koh Yao Noi

 tours seemed ever popular with small groups peddling their way around the island.
-But mostly, Koh Yao Noi is the ideal place to simply unwind, get reconnected with nature, enjoy the birdlife and sounds of the jungle and get lost in a good book on a beach, where its likely you could be completely alone.
+But mostly, Koh Yao Noi is the ideal place to simply unwind, get reconnected with nature, enjoy the birdlife and sounds of the jungle, and get lost in a good book on a beach, where it is likely you could be completely alone.

 What I found most impressive about the island is the good nature and genuine smiles of the locals.
 Most of the locals I met were born and bred on the island, some have ventured away and come back home to continue the family business.
 And I just couldn’t get enough of the incredible views looking out over Phang Nga Bay, with those cliffs jutting out of the turquoise, still waters.
 A mystical air surrounds the cliffs and at different times of the day, you can see the mist and clouds hovering amongst them.
 It’s magic.